 inside the flower

-The corpse flower’s large bloom attracts certain kinds of pollinators with its bad smell.
+The corpse flower’s bloom attracts pollinators with its bad smell.

-In the rich soil of a rain forest in Sumatra, a rare flower is about to bloom.
+A rare flower is about to bloom in a rain forest in the country of Sumatra.
 It has been growing for nine years.
-The blossom will only open for 48 hours.
-It needs to be pollinated during that time.
+The blossom will open for 48 hours.
+During this time, it needs to be pollinated so new flowers will grow.

-The flower begins to unfurl.
-Inside it is warm and deep red.
-But it’s the smell that you notice.
-The titan arum plant, also called the corpse plant, is the smelliest bloom on the planet.
-Its bad odor advertises a free meal.
-It’s irresistible to insects that feed on dead things.
-They land on the flower.
-Then they pollinate it as they wander around looking for food.
+The inside of the flower is deep red.
+But, it’s the smell that you notice.
+The corpse flower smells like decay and dirty diapers.
+Its bad smell signals a free meal.
+Insects land on the flower.
+They pollinate it as they search for food.

-The Venus flytrap’s leaves are lined with trigger hairs.
-They snap together to trap insects.
+The Venus flytrap’s leaves snap shut to trap insects.

 The Need for Speed

-Before the fly can fly off, the leaf snaps shut like a mouth.
-The spiky edges of the leaf act like a fence.
-The fly struggles, but it’s no use.
+A fly sees a flash of red.
+It lands on the sticky red surface.
+Now, it’s inside a hinged leaf.
+In a second, the leaf snaps shut like a mouth.
+Spiky edges of the leaf act like a fence.
+The fly tries to crawl out.
+But, it’s no use.
 It has been caught by a Venus flytrap.
 And, it’s on its way to being eaten!

-Like many plants, a Venus flytrap gathers nutrients from soil and air.
+Most plants get nutrients from the soil and air.
 But, these plants live in poor soil.
 They can’t get the nutrients they need.
-So, they feed themselves by eating live prey.
+So, they get food another way.
+They eat live prey.

 The plant’s leaves are hinged like a clamshell.
-Inside are stiff hairs that sense motion.
-When an insect moves across one hair, nothing happens.
-But when a second hair is touched, the leaf snaps shut.
-The insect is trapped.
+Inside are hairs that sense motion.
+When an insect moves on it, the leaf snaps shut.
+It traps the insect.

-The plant’s digestive juices then break down the soft parts of the insect.
-After nutrients are absorbed, the leaf opens.
-The unwanted parts fall out.
+Chemicals in the plant break down the soft parts of the insect.
+Nutrients are taken in.
+Then the leaves open, and the unwanted parts fall out.